Swarm Leadership I

 How to Organize without Leaders?

-The question what kind of movement is needed, to safe our planet from industrial destruction, is becoming more and more essential.
+The question what kind of movement is needed, to save our planet from industrial destruction, is becoming more and more essential.
 How to collaborate across the globe for alternatives that work?
 Is a leaderless movement possible?
 Why would that be a solution and how can it be done?
-Because when complexity increases beyond what the conscious mind can understand, we need to shift to adaptive patterns that are in synergy with the principles behind that complexity.
+Because complexity is increasing beyond what the conscious mind can understand, or order and control management can handle.
+We need to shift to adaptive patterns that are in synergy with the principles behind that complexity.

 “You are not a drop in the ocean, but the ocean in a drop.”
 Rumi

 So what is this post about?
 Swarm Technology: also ‘Intelligent Ant Design’: Conscious use of co-creative crowd behavior, without hierarchical leadership.
 Swarm leadership is the art of being part of the ‘Human Cloud*’ or swarm, that seeks to make the difference.
 It lets go of the need to control or regulate the contribution of others.
 It’s about helping the whole as a part, that sees itself as a part or reflection of the whole.
 You act from where you are.
 It’s about trusting in, and contributing to, the collective effort for care for nature and humane solutions.

 How I developed a strong vision about swarm leadership